 Students should access Canvas for all course requirements.
-Queries regarding assessment will be addressed on Canvas discussion pages instead of email.
-Other issues can be discussed with your course coordinator via appointment during designated contact hours as specified on Canvas.
-Students will be expected to wear their UniSC Occupational Therapy uniform for in-class presentations and practice education activities throughout their degree.
+Queries regarding assessment will be addressed on Canvas discussion boards instead of email.
+Other issues can be discussed with your Course Coordinator via appointment during designed contact hours as specified on Canvas.